TheGravityFalls-11/Student_Depression/README.md

 ## 📃 License

 This project is open-source and available under the MIT License.
-You are free to use, modify.
+You are free to use and modify.